Golden Star Ferries

 Golden Star Ferries is a Greek ferry company operating from the Greek mainland to the Cyclades islands in the Aegean Sea.

 Golden Star Ferries was founded in 2011 by Andriot brothers Giorgos and Dimitris Stephanou, who also own the Bright Navigation shipping freight company.

 Current fleet

-Golden Star Ferries currently operates a fleet of three ships, one of which is a high-speed craft.
+Golden Star Ferries currently operates a fleet of four ships, one of which is a high-speed craft.